The World of Yesterday: Intellectual life

 Zweig collaborated in the early 1930s with composer Richard Strauss on the opera Die schweigsame Frau, which is based on a libretto by Zweig.
 Strauss was then admired by the Nazis, who were not happy that their favorite composer's new opera had a Jewish author's libretto.
 Zweig recounts that Strauss refused to withdraw the opera and even insisted that Zweig's authorship of the libretto be credited; the first performance in Dresden was said to have been authorized by Hitler himself.
 Zweig thought it prudent not to be present.
 The run was interrupted after the second performance, as the Gestapo had intercepted a private letter from Strauss to Zweig.
 The elderly composer invited Zweig to write the libretto for another opera.
 According to Zweig, this led to Strauss's resignation as president of the Reichsmusikkammer, the Nazi state institute for music.

-Nothing is said of Zweig's first wife and his second marriage is barely mentioned.
 The tragic effects of contemporary antisemitism are discussed, but Zweig does not analyze in detail his Jewish identity.
 Zweig's friendship with Sigmund Freud is described towards the end, mainly while both lived in London during the last year of Freud's life.